-Pop psychologists with GEDs are gonna go with the obvious: manic depression, bipolar, etc. Then the requisite drugs and alcohol blather: any port in a storm, blah, blah.
+Pop psychologists, some with GEDs, are gonna go with the obvious: manic depression, bipolar, etc. Then the requisite drugs and alcohol blather: any port in a storm, blah, blah.
 The Baskin Robbins of showbiz – bring on the goodies.

 Well, if the result can be years of output like the library of Robin Williams’ work comprises, by all means bring it on.
 It’s all good.
 Hope you brought enough for everybody.

-As soon as I read the story the day after Robin hung himself, I saw the cover-up.
+As soon as we read the story the day after Robin hung himself, we saw the cover-up.
 Talking about anything but psych drugs.
 Exactly like the Colorado shooters – blackout.
 Bring on the smokescreen: the pressures of work, temptations with Hollywood drugs and alcohol, depression, money problems, marriage, whatever.

 The clincher was the Parkinson’s angle.
 Once they brought that up, then you really knew the game was afoot.
 Hello, but incipient Parkinson’s is not really associated with suicide.
-So this was obviously the usual whitewash.
+So this was obviously the usual whitewash for the unschooled.
 And given Robin’s history and personality and public persona as an entertainer famous for pushing the envelope, it wasn’t hard to click in psych drugs to the equation.
 Which are at the top of the list when it comes to suicide etiology.

 And how Robin entered a rehab psychiatric clinic: Hazelden’s Rehabilitation facility in Lindstrom, MN at the beginning of July and stayed for several weeks.
 And how shortly after he came out of there, he hung himself with his own belt.